herbertgoto/docdbmonitor/README.md

     5. You will need to fill in the parameter for the documentDB credentials.
     6. You will need to fill in the parameter for the monitoring thresholds.
     7. You will need to fill in the parameter for the tag that will identify the clusters to monitor.
-5. Once CloudFormation finishes, you need to encrypt documentDB password using a KMS key.
+4. Once CloudFormation finishes, you need to encrypt documentDB password using a KMS key.
+You can do this in the lambda console using the encryption helper.
-6. Cloudwatch rule is schedule to run every hour and is disabled by design, modify according to your needs and enable it.
+5. Cloudwatch rule is schedule to run every hour and is disabled by design, modify according to your needs and enable it.